RokoVarano/Restaurant/README.md

 ### Setup
 - Clone the project
 - Go to the Clone's directory
+- Run 'npm run build'.
+Local dist folder will be created.
-- Run npx webpack serve
+- Run 'npx webpack serve'
 - in your browser, go to localhost:8080
 ### Usage
 There are no available links or interactive features.
 However, the page is responsive at 720px width.